Dear Family and Friends,

 it was time to hear his voice again

-kept live through time
+kept live through

 these last three years.

-She sat before the monitor,
+She sat before the

-snapped on speakers,
+snapped on

 found the file